0chain/zboxcli/README.md

 - If the user does not have a pre-existing read pool, then the smart-contract creates one.

-Anyone can lock tokens with a write pool attached an allocation.
+Anyone can lock tokens with a write pool attached to an allocation.
 These tokens can be used to pay for the allocation updates and min lock demand as needed.
-Any tokens moved into the challenge pool to underwrite blobbers' min lock demands return to the allocation's owner on closing the allocation.
+Any tokens moved into the challenge pool to underwrite blobbers' min lock demands return to the allocation's owner on closing the allocation either by cancelation or expiry.

 | Parameter     | Required | Description                       | default | Valid values |
 | ------------- | -------- | --------------------------------- | ------- | ------------ |